timurrrr/OpenSportsCar/README.md

 update rate required for Tier 1.

 In addition to the connection options required for Tier 1, it's also acceptable to use more complicated T-style wiring harnesses or to splice wiring going between non-safety ECUs.
+The connectors and/or wires should be reasonably accessible (i.e. require simple removal of only 1-2 interior trim panels).

 ### Tier 3

-Tier 3 allows splicing wiring between safety-related ECUs.
+Tier 3 allows splicing wiring between safety-related ECUs and/or taking many pieces of the interior trim.

 ## Suggestions to car manufacturers